UltraPass-Identity-Corp/ultrapassid.docs/docs/TrustLink/trustlink.md

 - **Verification Schemas**: These are utilized by Verifying Organizations to validate the credentials presented to them.
 Verification Schemas are onboarded by Verifying Organizations to ensure that the credentials they receive comply with the required standards set by the published Issuance Schema.

 ### TrustLink Marketplace
-The TrustLink Marketplace is a digital platform where Issuing and Verifying Organizations interact.
-Issuing Organizations publish their Issuance Schemas on the marketplace, making them available for discovery by Verifying Organizations.
+The TrustLink Marketplace is a credential discovery platform where Issuing and Verifying Organizations interact.
+Issuing Organizations publish their Issuance Schemas on the marketplace, making them available for Verifying Organizations to onboard.
 This marketplace serves as a centralized hub for managing and exchanging verifiable credentials.

 ## Standards Compliance and Interoperability: